awesomeboi/Elastic_Search_Best_Practice/README.md

 ```
 ./bin/elasticsearch
 ```
-To check if ElasticSearch online, run the code below.
+To check if ElasticSearch is online, run the code below.

 ```
 curl -X GET "localhost:9200/?pretty"